Big questions with little people

 Award: £29,900

 Children’s beliefs can be shaped as much by their love of imaginative play and fantastical creatures as by what grown ups call ‘reality’.
-This film sees children discuss gods, ghosts, unicorns and science in conversations with their peers, elders and members of the public.
+This film sees children discuss gods, ghosts, unicorns and science in conversations with their peers.
 This approach gives children a way to articulate their own versions of atheism through exploring questions that probe at the origins of their beliefs.